Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Results and discussion

-From the above it is clear that experimental angular distributions of high accuracy could serve as a tool to extract parameters of twisted beams, that is, one can carry out diagnostics of the incident twisted radiation beam parameters.
-Let us apply \textbf{Statement 1} to eq.~(\ref{eq:PADplane_generalS}) for the case of circularly polarized ($P=0$) twisted beam.
-Writing it in terms of Legendre polynomials we obtain for the PAD:
+From the above, it is clear that experimental angular distributions of high accuracy could serve as a tool to extract the parameters of twisted beams, i.e., one can diagnose the incident twisted radiation beam.
+Applying \textbf{Statement 1} to Eq.~(\ref{eq:PADplane_generalS}) for the case of circularly polarized ($P=0$) twisted beam and writing it in terms of Legendre polynomials, we obtain for the PAD:

 \begin{widetext}

 \end{widetext}